Nursing

 NUR 664.
 Well Child Care Management.
 1 credit.
 SU

 NUR 664 is designed for family and pediatric dual track nurse practitioner students with a focus on the well child from birth through adolescence.
-Special attention will be given to health maintenance care of the high risk infant in the primary care setting.
+Special attention is given to health maintenance care of the high risk infant in the primary care setting.
 P: NUR 694 and NUR 687; CO: NUR 665 (Peds) or NUR 741 (Family); P or CO: NUR 685.

 NUR 665.
 Practicum I: Care of the Well Child.
 2 credits.
 SU